 |Additional Program Information

+|Domestic students are students who are Australian citizens, New Zealand citizens or holders of an Australian permanent visa.
 International students are students who are not Australian citizens, New Zealand citizens or holders of an Australian permanent visa.
 International students must pay overseas/international fees.

 |Mid year entry

-3 years full-time or part-time equivalent.
+3 years full-time or 6 years part-time

 Mt Helen Campus (Ballarat)

 Non-Year 12 applicants applying through VTAC must complete and

-submit the VTAC Personal Statement form
+submit the VTAC Personal Statement form online, available through